 If you want funding, you’ll need to submit a budget.
 The TCM Treasurer can provide you with a sample budget and a template.
-They will also be available here.
 Budgets list revenue sources (often just a contribution of student money requested from the TCM), and expenditures (a list of items you wish to spend money on).
-Budgets must be discussed by the TCM Finance Committee (FC) and then approved by the TCM.
+Budgets must be discussed by the Finance Committee (FC) and then approved by the TCM.
 Clubs in their first year typically do not receive greater than $400 annually, but in specific cases exemptions can be made.
 One executive member must show up to the FC to answer questions when your budget is considered.

 Once your mandate and budget are approved, you’ll be able to operate.
 Remember: you have received approval to spend money on specific line items.
 If you deviate from these (for instance, if you decide to spend $100 on one meeting’s worth of refreshments instead of the $25 each at 4 meetings which you initially requested), you may not be eligible for reimbursement for expenses that you incur.
 The TCM will not write you a cheque for your full budget.
 Instead, you will need to submit receipts for purchases you make to the TCM treasurer, along with a Cheque Request Form and they will issue you a cheque, provided the expenses fit your approved budget.
 Keep your receipts, and make multiple photocopies!

 IMPORTANT DOCUMENTS FOR STARTING A CLUB: